lmjim/Thesis/README.md

       + *categories* is a list of the CDC categories the dataset covers
         the names in this list match the names of the folders within each folder year and dataTables
       + each entry in *titles* appends the default title
         the order corresponds to the order of *categories*
-            + To change the default title, edit lines 66 and 179 in modifyElements.py
+            - Note: to change the default title, edit lines 66 and 179 in modifyElements.py
       + The symbology templates refer to the templates created in step 3
-            + Update/Remove/Create the paths to each layer file
+            - Update/Remove/Create the paths to each layer file
-            + Make sure to update the *symbologies* list on line 111
+            - Make sure to update the *symbologies* list on line 111
      * Note: the first time you run this code on your own dataset, you may want to limit the number of years or categories
          You can update and use lines 114-117 instead of lines 99-101, 111 to run a small test
 7. Run finalproject.py